Lexus ES review - Reliability and safety

 The ES received a full five-star rating when it was tested by Euro NCAP in 2018, scoring 91% for adult occupant protection, 90% for vulnerable road user protection and 77% for its safety assist systems.
 As standard, all ES models come with the Lexus Safety System+ package, which includes autonomous emergency braking with pedestrian and cyclist detection, while there is also radar-guided cruise control and lane assist that provides Level 2 automated driver support.
 The Takumi model also adds a blind-spot monitor and rear cross-traffic alert as standard.

-The ES is too new to have appeared in the 2018 Driver Power owner satisfaction survey, but the Lexus brand as a whole has been a consistently strong performer over the years and was the best brand in the 2020 survey.
+The ES is too new to have appeared in the 2020 Driver Power owner satisfaction survey, but the Lexus brand as a whole has consistently been a strong performer over the years and was the best brand in the 2020 survey.
 Further to this, many mainstream Lexus models scored well in terms of reliability – the CT hatchback was ranked 4th best car overall.

 The Lexus ES warranty covers a period of three years or 60,000 miles, which is broadly in line with its competitors in terms of the time period.
 However, some rivals offer unlimited mileage over the same period, although with its reputation for reliability this may be much less of an issue.
 Interestingly, parent firm Toyota offers a five-year warranty on its models.

 Lexus offers fixed-rate servicing for cars up to 10 years old or 100,000 miles on the clock.
 The costs change depending on whether it is classed as an “intermediate” or “full” service.
 The former are at 10, 30, 50, 70 and 90 thousand miles and cost £280.
 The remaining full services vary in price from £520 to £655.
 In total, ten years of servicing will cost around £4,400.